Alma Counsels His Son Corianton

 • 4.
 Never repeat the wrong.

-1-2.
-Corianton needed to recognize he had done wrong and confess his sins and ask for forgiveness.
+Corianton needed to recognize he had done wrong, confess his sins, and ask for forgiveness.

 • Who is the master physician that can heal our spiritual wounds, small or large?
 (Jesus Christ) What did Alma teach about Christ in Alma 39:15?
 (That Christ would come to take away the sins of the world and bring salvation.)
 The Savior said: ‘Will ye not now return unto me, and repent of your sins, and be converted, that I may heal you? … If ye will come unto me ye shall have eternal life.’”

-4. Another part of the repentance process is forsaking the sin.
-Corianton needed to commit to not follow any more forbidden paths.
+Another part of the repentance process is forsaking the sin.
+Corianton needed to commit himself to not follow any more forbidden paths.
 Alma told Corianton to cross himself in all things.
 (Alma 39:9)

 • What does it mean to cross oneself?
 It means to deny yourself – to exercise self control and avoid the things that can cause spiritual injury even if they look appealing and tempting.

-• What were the attitudes and actions that led to Corianton going down dangerous paths of sin?
+• What were the attitudes and actions that led to Corianton straying off the path and into sin?
 (Have the children look in Alma 39:2-4 to find the answers.)
 (Draw a path on the board that splits in the middle so there are two paths going in different directions – a Y shape.
-Mark the end of the left path with the words “sin and unhappiness” and the end of the right path with “righteousness and happiness”.
+Mark the end of the left path with the words “sin and unhappiness” and the end of the right path with “righteousness and happiness.”
 Write the answers to the question on the left of the board.)

 Attitudes and actions that led to Corianton’s sin:

 1. He boasted in his own strength and overestimated his power to resist temptation.